yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 Our research has been supported by NSF, GitHub and Vanderbilt Immersion.
-Our work has been published in top venues in Software Engineering (e.g., ICSE, FSE, TSE, TOSEM) as well as Systems, HCI and psychology (e.g., ASPLOS, CSCW,JMIR), with three ACM SIGSOFT Distinguished Paper
+Our work has been published in top venues in Software Engineering (e.g., ICSE, FSE, TSE, TOSEM) as well as Systems, HCI and Psychology (e.g., ASPLOS, CSCW, JMIR), with three ACM SIGSOFT Distinguished Paper
 Awards (ICSE 2019, FSE 2023, ICSE 2024).